|

 After configuration, build the project using:

-with your chosen configuration (e.g., windows-msvc-debug
+Replace <preset> with your chosen configuration (e.g., windows-msvc-debug or linux-gcc-debug).

-On Windows, post-build steps (such as running windeployqt
+On Windows, post-build steps (such as running windeployqt for Qt-based examples) are executed automatically.

 Each example is built as a separate executable:

-directory and are registered via CTest.
+Unit tests are located in the tests directory and are registered via CTest.
 To run all tests:

-as a post-build step on Windows to deploy the required Qt DLLs.Contributions, improvements, and bug fixes are welcome!
+Testing/Temporary directory as part of CTest’s internal workflow.
+This is normal and can be ignored.windeployqt as a post-build step on Windows to deploy the required Qt DLLs.Contributions, improvements, and bug fixes are welcome!
 Please submit pull requests or open issues to help enhance the project.

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.